serverpod/relic/doc/site/docs/01-getting-started/03-shelf-migration.md

 }
 ```

-Relic's WebSocket API integrates with the context state machine and provides both throwing and non-throwing send methods for better error handling.
-Unlike Shelf's `shelf_web_socket` package (which uses the older `web_socket_channel`), Relic uses the modern `web_socket` package for better performance and a more idiomatic Dart API.

 ### 10. Satisfy the state machine

 Relic uses a state machine where handlers must return a handled context: